torbsd/torbsd.github.io/porting-pets.md

 {{header.md}}
 ##Porting Targets for PETs##

 There is a long list of applications spawned by the interest in privacy and anonymity solutions over the past several years.
+Most originated as an attempt to provide secure, open-source alternatives to common, proprietary solutions.
+Jitsi and Ricochet, for instance, arose as attempted replacements for Skype.

 This is a list of some of those applications.
 Most have not been ported to any of the BSDs.
 Some probably *shouldn't* be ported to the BSDs or any other sane operating system.
-Some are unmaintained.
+Some are unmaintained, or unmaintainable.
 Is shells/bash a dependency?
 Maybe a patch should be sent upstream before even considering a port.
-But this list is an attempt to summarize the applications and provide relevant information for any *BSD developer interested in reviewing or porting them.
+But this list is an attempt to summarize the applications and provide relevant information for any *BSD developer interested in reviewing or porting them. __No endorsements should be assumed from this list.__

 The listed information should be considered a guide but should be confirmed due to any inaccuracies or changes.
-Please use the [web site's "issues" page for any edits](https://github.com/torbsd/torbsd.github.io/issues/).
+Please use our [GitHub account's torbsd.github.io "issues" page for any edits](https://github.com/torbsd/torbsd.github.io/issues/).

 tool-name
 : short-descr